Thinking about buying a SwellTech surfskate?

 So I’ve been riding this thing for a few months now and have a solid idea of it.

 I also asked the surfskate subreddit what they like/dislike about their SwellTech.
-If you haven’t joined that community, do it – there’s a bunch of knowledgable surfskaters there.
+If you haven’t joined that community, do it – rad surfskaters stoked to help out.

-Here are some likes and dislikes about it.
+Here are some pros and cons about it.

 Anytime I show someone the front truck doing a complete 360, they trip out.
 And I’m not gonna lie, that was part of the reason I bought it.